How to Import Custom Tracks in PolyTrack: The Ultimate 2025 Guide

 As you import more tracks, organization becomes crucial:

-* Create a spreadsheet or note file with track names and difficulty ratings
+- Create a spreadsheet with track names and difficulty ratings.

-* Keep track codes in a text file as backup
+- Keep track codes in a text file as a local backup.

 If you're importing tracks to share with friends: